-Using FileMerge as a diff command for Subversion
+Using FileMerge as a diff command for Subversion (and Mercurial)

-Subversion principally uses the copy-modify-merge versioning model to allow parallel collaboration on the same set of files.
+Subversion principally uses the copy-modify-merge versioning model to allow concurrent collaboration on the same set of files.
 For this to work well, it is crucial to have good tools to view and merge the differences between files.

 The built-in diff and diff3 tools (from diffutils) go a long way to provide this functionality for text files on the command line.
 They do have some limitations though, including: